Did you know that even famous companies fail with their rebranding strategies?

 However, it was decided that “Dahmakan” didn’t convey the entirety of the service’s purpose.

-Thus, Dahmakan was renamed as Pop Meals.
+Thus, Dahmakan has been renamed Pop Meals.

 Jessica Li stated that they felt their new brand name was more suitable for conveying an affordable and exciting product other than just being healthy.